girlscript/winter-of-contributing/Competitive_Programming/C++/Greedy/CarSell_Problem/CarSell.md

 ## EXPLANATION
 We use the greedy approach for solving this problem.
-As we already know that price of any given car can never become negative.
-So, we will start by selling the car with maximum price and then proceed to car with lower price.
+As we already know the price of any given car can never become negative.
+So, we will start by selling the car with the maximum price and then proceed to the car with a lower price.
 We store the prices in ascending or descending order and then add prices accordingly until we get negative value for price of any car after depreciation on anyday.